 An incredible 59 mammal species live in Castle Wildland Provincial Park.
 I’ve seen moose several times while driving to Beaver Mines Lake.

-I haven’t personally seen a bear in the area.
+I haven’t personally seen black bears in the area.
 However, most locals have seen both black and grizzly bears.
 Ensure that you are never alone.
 There’s safety in numbers!

 While returning from the Carbondale Fire Lookout, we spotted a deer resting in a meadow above us.
 She calmly observed us.
 Apparently, she determined that we weren’t a threat and went back to her afternoon nap!